 $599.99 per year (3 free options available with watermark)

-This app is used a lot by wall decorators, but can be used to showcase your art too.
+This app is used a lot by interior designers, but can be used to showcase your art too.
 It currently has 31 3d generated rooms and allows you to change the color of some elements in their scenes too.

 $74.99 one time fee (has extra in-app purchases for more rooms)